LewisBull2303/UltimateRPS/README.md

 6. As a User, I want the game to be replayable.
 7. As a User, I want to have many options to win.
 8. As a User, I want to see the score at the end of the game.
+9. As a user, I want it to be clear if I won or lost

 ## Site Goals
 9. As the Site maker, I would like to create a fun and replayable game.